Aging in Place: How to Help Aging Parents with their Financial Management

 Who will look after your parents’ finances if they start getting a bit forgetful, or if something does happen to them?
 Are you willing to step into that role?
 Is another family member?

 Helping your parents to age in place will likely involve researching what sort of help is available and how you can be a part of it.
 But when should you start thinking about this, and how do you talk to your parents about this sensitive subject?

 Finances: How do you start the conversation?

 It is better to be proactive and deal with finances as early as possible, rather than waiting for something to happen and dealing with the consequences.
 With senior citizens being prime targets for financial fraud, it’s always best to have a trusted friend or family member to help them keep an eye on their money.
 However, with age come other problems, and you should always be on the lookout for warning signs that your parent is struggling to manage their finances.
-The Simple Dollar, one of the best personal finance sites on the internet, has lots of handy tips on the subject and suggests four warning signs your parents may not be as on top of everything as you might have thought:
+The four main warning signs your parents may not be as on top of everything as you might have thought are:

 - Unpaid bills